princjef/mageutil/bintool/README.md

 ### Capabilities

-Once you've defined your tool\, you can check for its existence with the correct version using IsInstalled\(\)\, install it using Install\(\)\, install it only if it isn't already installed using Ensure\(\)\, or run a command using the resulting binary with Command\("rest of args"\)\.
-See the individual method docs for more details\.
+Once you've defined your tool, you can check for its existence with the correct version using IsInstalled\(\), install it using Install\(\), install it only if it isn't already installed using Ensure\(\), or run a command using the resulting binary with Command\("rest of args"\).
+See the individual method docs for more details.

 ### Configuration Options

-There are a few options to configure the tool at creation time\.
-All are presented with a top\-level function named "With\<option\>"\.
+There are a few options to configure the tool at creation time.
+All are presented with a top\-level function named "With\<option\>".
 They are provided like this:

 ```
 linter := bintool.Must(bintool.New(